slipstream/SlipStreamDocumentation/README.md

 To update or add documentation:
  - Clone this repository.
- - Edit or add source file in the `sources` subdirectory, organizing them hierarchically.
+ - Edit or add source files in the `docs` subdirectory, organizing them hierarchically.
  - Test the changes by running Sphinx locally and viewing the result.
  - Commit the changes to the repository.